XXXXJL/PostOffice/README.md

 ## Going Forward
 Here is a list of features I will add or look into adding in the near future.
 If you have any features you would like to add feel free to submit a Pull request or email me.

--	**[DONE]** Add the ability to click links, and set the 'Movement Method' of the alert text view.
--	**[DONE]** Make the Material Design actions up to spec, where if the text expands the button to > 124dp, then it will switch to stacking them.
 -	Add dismissive actions, i.e. alt actions such as this: [Actions](https://www.google.com/design/spec/components/dialogs.html#dialogs-actions)

 ## Example